arc-l/arc-l.github.io/videos.md

   <a href="https://scholar.google.com/citations?user=jkRa2LEAAAAJ&hl=en"><span style="color:blue">&nbsp;</span></a>
 </div>

-This page hosts selected videos highlighting excutions of robot tasks.
+This page hosts selected videos highlighting excutions of robot tasks, as planned by our algorithms.
 For a more comprehensive set of videos, please check our <a id="links" href="https://www.youtube.com/channel/UCqotGxFUtMOgY9aIkDxW0fw">YouTube</a> channel.

 <br/>
 <a id="links" href="#dipn">Declutter with Deep Interaction Prediction Network (DIPN)</a>&nbsp;&#9679;&nbsp;